 During the tech bust, most of those affected were young entrepreneurs who were able to start over again and find success.

 But the second bust — in 2008 — saw too many people near or at retirement getting wiped out.
-In many cases, those affected by the tech bubble had ignored advice and gotten greedy.
+In many cases, those affected by the tech bubble had ignored the advice and gotten greedy.

 But in 2008, most of the investors were following the traditional advice of the Wall Street marketing machine and still got burned.